kcheranev/algo-trading-platform/README.md

 To add a new strategy:

-1. Create a class implementing the interface: `ru.kcheranev.trading.core.strategy.factory.StrategyFactory`.
+1. Create a class implementing the interface: `com.github.trading.core.strategy.factory.StrategyFactory`.
 2. Register it as a Spring bean.

 📌 **Example strategies** are available in the package:
-`ru.kcheranev.trading.core.strategy.factory`
+`com.github.trading.core.strategy.factory`

 ---